3snowp7im/blog.ultra240.net/_posts/2021-11-21-respecting-boundaries.md

 "an out of bounds".
 As a side note, there are *many* categories of glitches, many of which are exploitable by [speedrunners](https://en.wikipedia.org/wiki/Speedrun) to beat video games fast.
-In is even common for speedrunners to *combine* different categories of glitches in order to "break" the game, as we'll soon see.
+It is even common for speedrunners to *combine* different categories of glitches in order to "break" the game, as we'll soon see.

 Collision detection is usually performed in one of two ways: *a posteriori* or